you never expect someone to research

 probably thousands of interactions,

-they've picked a couple,
+these people have picked a couple,

 and are trying to make a story out of them.